Skip to main content

 SINGAPORE

-Recall of Ji Xiang Special Grade Black Melon Seed from China due to presence of cyclamate (as Cyclamic Acid), and saccharin exceeding permitted levels
+Recall of Ji Xiang Special Grade Black Melon Seed for Excessive Cyclamate and Saccharin

-The Singapore Food Agency (SFA) has detected the presence of cyclamate (as Cyclamic Acid), as well as saccharin exceeding permitted levels, in Ji Xiang Special Grade Black Melon Seed.
-SFA has directed the importer, Guangdong Import & Export Pte Ltd, to recall the implicated product.
-The recall is ongoing.
+The Singapore Food Agency detected cyclamate (as Cyclamic Acid) and saccharin at levels exceeding legal limits in Ji Xiang Special Grade Black Melon Seed.
+The importer, Guangdong Import & Export Pte Ltd, has been directed to conduct a recall, which is currently underway.

 JAPAN

-The Nuclear Emergency Response Headquarters instructed Chiba Prefecture to lift the shipping restrictions imposed under the Special Measures Act on Nuclear Emergency Preparedness on silver crucian carp and common carp caught in Lake Teganuma and the Teganagawa River.
+The Nuclear Emergency Response Headquarters has instructed Chiba Prefecture to lift shipping restrictions previously placed on silver crucian carp and common carp from Lake Teganuma and the Teganagawa River.
+The official directive and Chiba Prefecture’s application have been documented and attached in the respective referenced materials.

 ROW